 Horses accessing the Fairbottom Branch used the wooden footbridge (Feature 11) across the tail of lock 22 to cross the Hollinwood Branch.

-Feature 15.
-Accommodation bridge over a stream near the river Medlock, 31 March 1983.
+15: Accommodation bridge over a stream near the river Medlock, 31 Mar 1983.

-Feature 16.
-Pinch Farm Footbridge looking towards Iron Aqueduct over Crime Lane, which is just beyond the bridge, 31 March 1983.
+16: Pinch Farm Footbridge looking towards Iron Aqueduct over Crime Lane, which is just beyond the bridge, 31 Mar 1983.

 In 2011 it was badly damaged by vandals and it was demolished by Oldham Borough Council in April 2016.